bbyars/writings/notes/Tech-Strategy.md

 - Detecting bugs (traditional monitoring)
 - Remediating bugs (traditional support)

+Quality assurance is to testing as weight loss is to testing Testing is not quality assurance!
+It's what you do with it that gives you quality
+Often testing is just about understanding

 QA strategy incorporates all 3
 - look at logs, alerts, graphs, trends to improve quality of product